 Let’s face it, this is the place.

 Nikolaipol sits on the height of land between the rivers, never more than a few miles from either one.
 The flatness shredded to the east and the west with gullies just deep enough to constitute an obstacle to agriculture and travel.
-Matveyev Kurgan lies 12 miles due east.
+Matveyev Kurgan lies 12 miles due west.